Minnesota Vikings vs. Chicago Bears NFL Week 15 Odds, Plays and Insights for December 20, 2021

 Bears stats and trends

+- In Chicago's 13 games this year, it has four wins against the spread.

-- The Bears have covered the spread twice this year when underdogs by 3.5 points or more (in nine chances).
+- The Bears have been underdogs by 3.5 points or more nine times this year and have covered the spread twice.

-- Chicago's games this season have gone over the point total in 38.5% of its opportunities (five times in 13 games with a set point total).
+- Chicago's games this year have gone over the total in five out of 13 opportunities (38.5%).

-- Chicago is 1-1 against the spread and 0-2 overall when the team records more than 25.6 points.
+- When Chicago scores more than 25.6 points, it is 1-1 against the spread and 0-2 overall.

 - The Bears have turned the ball over six more times (22 total) than the Vikings have forced a turnover (16) this season.